oddbird/greenmud/greenmud.md

 ------

 <!-- chapter
-chapter       : 'Under the Sky is Gray.' description   : 'Chapter 22: Under the Sky is Gray.'
+chapter       : 'Under the Sky is Gray' description   : 'Chapter 22: Under the Sky is Gray'

 voice         : susy
 -->